rdemers/org-rd-fullstack-springboot-nuxt/README.md

 ## Fullstack application with Springboot and Nuxt.

-This example relies on the use of Springboot, Nuxt, Apache/Maven and docker.
+This project relies on the use of Springboot, Nuxt, Apache/Maven and docker.
 It allows you to build an application container (OCI) that embeds one or more micro-services compatible with the AWS/EKS architecture.
-In addition, it includes a WEB application based on the Nuxt Framework (Vue/Vuetify).
-All the stuff respects the principles of JAMStack architecture with SSG (Static Site Generation).
+In addition, it includes a WEB application based on the Nuxt Framework (Vue/Vuetify) including the principles of JamStack architecture with SSG (Static Site Generation).
 Note : Springboot is used as a simple HTTP server (CDN).

 ## Important